nilaycicekli/travel-guide-website/README.md

-# blogApp
+# Xpleau Django Website
-A blog website implemented with Django
+This is a travel guide website implemented with Django!